 Composting is catching on as “going green” becomes the norm, and worm composting is a great first step before you commit to a large compost pile.
 But you may wonder wonder, why compost in the first place?
 Well, we’re glad you asked…

-Composting is one of the most satisfying types of recycling based on the fact that, unlike that plastic bottles you send to the recycling plant, you can watch this recycling process every step of the way.
+Composting is one of the most satisfying types of recycling based on the fact that, unlike those plastic bottles that get sent away to a recycler, you can watch this recycling process every step of the way.
 In addition, the waste reduction impact can be huge.

 In fact, the U.S. EPA estimates that each American throws away an average of 1.3 pounds of food scraps daily.
 The combination of this food waste, along with yard trimmings, makes up 24 percent of our nation’s municipal solid waste stream.

 Sound intimidating?
 We thought the same thing, so we decided to “break it down” and tackle it one step at time.

 - What is vermicomposting?

 “Vermicomposting” is using worms to decompose your organic waste.
 “Vermicompost” is a mixture of decomposing food, bedding and castings (worm manure).
 Plain and simple, when worms eat organic waste, it is excreted in the form of nutrient-rich fertilizer.

 Vermicomposting is different from other compost systems because it can be done inside, requires less maintenance and space and produces more fertile soil amendments.

 What are the benefits of vermicomposting?

 Just to name a few: